 - Experiences that are less than one month and do not result in an in-depth understanding of a public health issue or population

-Note: An EC experience proposed and described in your application to the Public Health concentration does not mean it was approved.
-You *must* receive official approval from the Advisory Board via the EC google form.
+Please note: An EC experience proposed and described in your application to the Public Health concentration does not mean it was approved.
+You *must* receive official approval.
+To learn more about the EC guidelines and the process to receive approval please read this document.
+If you are familiar with the process, you may go ahead and fill out the EC google form.

-For any questions specifically related to the EC, please email Marion Min-Barron at [email protected]
+For any questions specifically related to the EC, please read through the EC Description document which can be found here.
+For any questions thereafter, please email Marion Min-Barron at [email protected]

 Study Abroad Programs